Genomic phylostratigraphy

 Genomic phylostratigraphy is a novel genetic statistical method developed in order to date the origin of specific genes by looking at its homologs across species.
 It was first developed by Ruđer Bošković Institute in Zagreb, Croatia.
 The system links genes to their founder gene, allowing us to then determine their age.
-This could in turn help us better understand many evolutionary processes.
+This could help us better understand many evolutionary processes such as patterns of gene birth throughout evolution, or the relationship between the age of a transcriptome throughout embryonic development.
+Bioinformatic tools like GenEra have been developed to calculate relative gene ages based on genomic phylostratigraphy.

 Method

 This technique relies on the assumption that the diversity of the genome is not only due to gene duplications but also to continuous frequent de novo gene births.
 These genes (called "founder genes") would form from non-genic DNA sequences, as well as from changes in reading frame (or other ways of arising from within existing genes), or even from very rapid evolution of the protein that would modify the sequence beyond recognition.
 These new genes would at first have high evolutionary rates that would then slow down with time, allowing us to recognise their lineage in their descendants.
 The founder genes can then be put in a specific phylostratum.
 The phylostratum is represented as the clade that includes all the genes that derive from the same founder gene, signifying that this gene was formed in the common ancestor of this clade (e.g. Arthropoda, Mammalia, Metazoa, etc.).
 Positioning these founder genes and their descendants on different phylostrata can allow us to age them.
 This can then be used to analyse the origin of certain functions of proteins and developmental processes on a macroevolutionary scale, by observing connections between certain genes as well.